Resources for Your Sophomore

 Contact Housing

-If you need to get in touch with your student’s College House, you can reach out to the assigned faculty mentor (don) and administrative facilitator (dean).
-If you have questions about F&M housing in general, you can explore our FAQ to learn more or reach out to our housing team at housing@fandm.edu for additional help.
+If you or your student have questions about F&M housing, you can explore our FAQ to learn more or reach out to our housing team at housing@fandm.edu or 717-358-4010 for additional help.
+Your student also has a consistent reference point through their House Director if

 Meal Plans

-As a sophomore, your are required to purchase a meal plan unless you are commuting (though you can of course purchase a meal plan if you are!).
-Meal plan pricing is automatically folded into your tuition details.
+Sophomores are required to purchase a meal plan unless they are commuting (though students commuting students can also purchase a meal plan).
+Meal plan pricing is automatically folded into your student’s tuition details.

 Academic Advising

-Conversations your sophomore should be having with their faculty adviser:
+Here are some topics your sophomore should discuss with their adviser:

-- Is there more than one subject that draws your attention for a potential major?
-If so, how might these subjects work together as a course of study going forward?
+- Whether they are considering more than one subject for a major and how those subjects might work together as a course of study

 A milestone in your student’s sophomore year is their major declaration.
-OSPGD will guide them through every step of this important decision.
+The Career Center will guide them through every step of this important decision.
 Our signature programs for your sophomore include:

 - An academic fair where students can learn more about programs and meet faculty from academic departments on campus